Employment Law

 If you’ve been terminated without cause or for cause in BC before or after a stat holiday, it’s crucial to understand your rights.
 The Vancouver employment lawyers at Samfiru Tumarkin LLP can review your situation and help you understand your rights under BC law.

-Do not accept severance offers or sign termination papers without speaking to an employment lawyer first.
-Employers often pressure employees to accept inadequate severance packages.
 Once you sign these documents, you waive your right to negotiate a fair BC severance package, which could be as much as 24 months’ pay.

 Key Takeaways for Employees and Employers

-• BC recognizes 11 statutory holidays where employees are entitled to a day off or stat holiday pay.
+• BC recognizes 11 statutory holidays where employees are entitled to a day off or stat holiday pay

-• Employees must meet specific eligibility criteria to receive statutory holiday pay.
+• Employees must meet specific eligibility criteria to receive statutory holiday pay

-• If you work on a stat holiday, you’re entitled to premium pay in addition to holiday pay.
+• If you work on a stat holiday, you’re entitled to premium pay in addition to holiday pay

-• Employers must follow BC’s statutory holiday rules outlined in the ESA.
+• Employers must follow BC’s statutory holiday rules outlined in the ESA

 FAQ: BC Stat Holidays

-If you work on a stat holiday, you’re entitled to 1.5x your regular wage for the first 12 hours worked and 2x your regular wage for additional hours.
+If you worked on a stat holiday, you’re entitled to 1.5x your regular wage for the first 12 hours worked and 2x your regular wage for additional hours.
 You’ll also receive stat holiday pay.

 Related Resources